ngazagna/linux_tricks/README.md

 This is a list of practical links and tricks in Unix environments in Telecom ParisTech.

+You can also have a look at [here](https://github.com/TomDLT/TPT) for more information.

 ## Remote acces
 - Connect to a remote acces:
 ````console